-If you’ve been freelancing for any length of time, you’ve probably come across sites that sell essays to university students.
+Whether you’re a freelancer or a recent student, you’ve probably come across sites that sell essays to university students.

-These are “essay mills”.
+These are colloquially known as “essay mills”.

 Briefly, in about 2008, I ran a blog about student life, and I was constantly approached by this type of site, wanting to advertise.
 Since then, on Aliventures, I’ve been approached by plenty of essay mills wanting to provide me a guest post (of dubious quality) in return for a backlink.